WBNS-TV

 WBNS-TV (channel 10) is a television station in Columbus, Ohio, United States, affiliated with CBS.
-It is owned by Tegna Inc. alongside the company's sole radio properties, WBNS (1460 AM) and WBNS-FM (97.1).
-The stations share studios on Twin Rivers Drive west of Downtown Columbus, where WBNS-TV's transmitter is also located.
+It is owned by the Tegna subsidiary of Nexstar Media Group alongside two radio stations, WBNS (1460 AM) and WBNS-FM (97.1); Nexstar also owns NBC affiliate WCMH-TV (channel 4).
+The WBNS stations share studios on Twin Rivers Drive west of Downtown Columbus, where WBNS-TV's transmitter is also located.

 WBNS-TV also serves as the CBS affiliate of record for the nearby Zanesville, Ohio, market.

-Before its purchase in August 2019 by Tegna, WBNS-TV was the flagship station of founding owner Dispatch Broadcast Group, whose operations also included WTHR, the NBC affiliate in Indianapolis, and WALV-CD, Indianapolis' MeTV outlet and an alternate NBC affiliate; all of Dispatch's stations are now with Tegna.
+Before its purchase in August 2019 by Tegna, WBNS-TV was the flagship station of founding owner Dispatch Broadcast Group, whose operations also included WTHR, the NBC affiliate in Indianapolis, and WALV-CD, Indianapolis' MeTV outlet and an alternate NBC affiliate; all of Dispatch's stations were with Tegna.

 History

 Former WBNS-TV broadcast tower (left), next to the candelabra tower from which WBNS-TV and WBNS-FM now broadcast.
 WCMH-TV and most of Columbus' FM radio stations also broadcast from the candelabra tower.